 - Be sure to read the reviews about them before buying them.
 Two of them fit nicely in the drawer.

-- Make sure to check the width, height, and depth of the drawer organizer to make sure they fit in your drawer.
+- Check the drawer organizer's width, height, and depth to ensure they fit in your drawer.

 I used a collapsible sock organizer type to make it easy for us.
 My son can then use it when he moves out later.